Imagineer253/compass-shipment-tracker/PDF_GENERATION_GUIDE.md

 ## Features

-### 1. PDF Document Generation
+### 1. PDF Document Conversion
-- Convert DOCX documents to PDF format
+- Convert existing DOCX documents to PDF format
 - Maintain all formatting and content from the original DOCX
-- Support for both Invoice & Packing List and Custom Documents
+- **Only available for Custom Documents** (not Invoice & Packing List)

 ### 2. Extra Documents Appending
-- Automatically append additional PDF documents to the main document
+- Automatically append additional PDF documents to Custom Documents
-- Currently configured for Normal Temperature Sample Import shipments
+- **Only for Normal Sample Import shipments**
 - Documents are appended in alphabetical order
+- 3 additional pages are automatically included

 ### 3. User Interface Updates
-- New PDF buttons in both Admin and User dashboards
+- New PDF button for Custom Documents only
-- Clear distinction between DOCX and PDF options
-- Tooltips indicating when extra documents will be included
+- Clear indication when extra documents will be included
+- Tooltips showing PDF conversion availability

 ## How to Use

 ### Admin Dashboard
 1. Navigate to the Admin Dashboard
 2. Find the shipment you want to generate documents for
-3. In the Actions column, you'll see new buttons:
+3. In the Actions column, you'll see:
-   - 📑 (Red) - Generate Invoice & Packing PDF with extras
-   - 📕 (Indigo) - Generate Custom Docs PDF with extras
-   - 📄 (Green) - Generate Invoice & Packing DOCX (original)
+   - 📄 (Green) - Generate Invoice & Packing DOCX
-   - 📋 (Blue) - Generate Custom Docs DOCX (original)
+   - 📋 (Blue) - Generate Custom Docs DOCX
+   - 📕 (Red) - Generate Custom Docs PDF (with extra pages for Normal Sample Import)

 ### User Dashboard
 1. Navigate to your User Dashboard
 2. Find a shipment with "Awaiting Quotation Approval" status
 3. You'll see two sections:
-   - **📄 DOCX Documents** - Original Word format
+   - **📄 DOCX Documents** - Original Word format (Invoice & Packing, Custom Docs)
-   - **📑 PDF Documents (with Extra Pages)** - PDF with additional documents
+   - **📑 PDF Documents** - PDF Custom Docs (with extra pages for Normal Sample Import)

 ## Extra Documents Configuration